 - 8.7 Policy CS.15 in the Core Strategy states that development within Local Service Villages will take place: - on sites identified in a neighbourhood plan; and - through small-scale schemes on unidentified but suitable sites within the Built-up Area Boundaries or otherwise within their physical confines. - 8.8 The purpose of Built-up Area Boundaries is to distinguish land within the boundary where new development is acceptable 'in principle' from land outside the boundary where subject to certain exceptions, development is not acceptable.
-Settlement boundaries therefore help prevent encroachment into the surrounding countryside. - 8.9 In accordance with Policy CS.15 of the Core Strategy it is intended that the Built-up Area Boundaries for the Local Service Villages will be identified through the emerging Site Allocations Plan or through the preparation of neighbourhood plans. - 8.10 Prior to adoption of the emerging Site Allocations Plan the District Council endorsed draft Built-Up Area Boundaries as a material consideration to help determine planning applications.
-The boundary for Napton-on-the-Hill was endorsed by the District Council at the meeting of The Cabinet on 15 January 2018. - 8.11 The revised Built-up Area Boundary for Napton-on-the-Hill is shown in the Proposed Site Allocations Plan, which was published by the District Council in August 2019 for consultation purposes.
-It incorporates around half a dozen proposed modifications to the boundary previously endorsed by the District Council.
-Whilst much of the distinction between the built-up area and the open countryside is clear cut, the plan states that subjective judgement has been necessary in certain cases.
-To assist in this process, the District Council has applied, subject to specific local circumstances, a set of criteria to ensure a consistent approach.
-This is set out below:
+Settlement boundaries therefore help prevent encroachment into the surrounding countryside. - 8.9 In accordance with Policy CS.15 of the Core Strategy it is intended that the Built-up Area Boundaries for the Local Service Villages could be identified through the preparation of neighbourhood plans. - 8.10 As an interim measure the District Council endorsed a methodology and defined draft Built-Up Area Boundaries as a material consideration to help determine planning applications.
+The boundary for Napton-on-the-Hill was endorsed by the District Council at the meeting of The Cabinet on 15 January 2018. - 8.11 This version of the Built-up Area Boundary for Napton was then put forward in the draft neighbourhood plan.
+However after further discussions with the District Council several small modifications to the boundary were agreed.
+These were largely to reflect recent planning permissions.
+In addition it is agreed that the Church of St. Lawrence and the adjoining churchyard should be removed from the Built-up Area Boundary to conform to the District Council's emerging methodology. - 8.12 The Built-up Area Boundary incorporating these modifications is put forward in this neighbourhood plan. - 8.13 The boundary of the proposed Built-up Area Boundary is shown on Policy Map 1.